Start your home remodeling project today by filling out the form or calling us at (301) 328-1100 for your free, no-obligation price estimate.

 New windows are a major home investment that requires expertise from start to finish.
 Professional window manufacturers and installers like Thompson Creek have years of experience to inform our perfected process.
 We have encountered every “unexpected problem” you can think of, and refined the solutions to solve for them before they even happen.

-There are a number of window frame material options available on the market, with vinyl window frames being among the most modern and popular choices.
-Thompson Creek specializes in vinyl replacement windows, the style we believe to be the best choice for durability, insulation, ease of maintenance, and more.
-Below we explore some of the top considerations to make for each of the most common window frame types to help in making an informed choice.
+What is the best window frame material for your home?
+At Thompson Creek, we offer vinyl replacement windows, the style we believe to be the best choice for durability, insulation, ease of maintenance, and more.
+Within our Window Frame Types blog post, we explore some of the top considerations to make for each of the most common window frame materials to help in making an informed choice.

-Because all of Thompson’s Creek’s replacement windows are Energy Star Certified, you can choose whichever best matches your personal style without any compromise on efficiency.
+Because all of Thompson Creek’s replacement windows are Energy Star Certified, you can choose whichever best matches your personal style without any compromise on efficiency.
 In addition to the more practical benefits of energy efficient replacement windows, like cost savings and environmental responsibility, having new windows in your home also comes with plenty of equally important benefits to your everyday comfort and enjoyment of your home.
-We like to consider it a win-win for windows!

 Once your replacement windows are installed, you can boost their efficiency even further with energy saving curtains and blinds.
 To maximize their effectiveness, these window coverings are installed as closely to the window frame as possible.
 This helps to create a seal, effectively reducing heat loss in the winter, and reducing heat gain in the summer.
 Think of these as a two-sided shield that acts as an extra level of protection in harmony with your energy-efficient windows.